largehadroncollider/defcon-guide/DEF CON Guide.md

 ### RoomCon

-If you couldn't get into a talk or hate crowds and don't want to line up for hours, you might enjoy RoomCon: DEF CON TV in your con hotel room!
+If you couldn't get into a talk, or you hate crowds and don't want to line up for hours, you might enjoy RoomCon: DEF CON TV in your con hotel room!

 ## DC101